 Compared to the rest of the dataset, the age distribution of victims in the construction sector is skewed towards the right: overall, recorded victims appear to be older in the construction sector than in the rest of the dataset, and there seem to be almost no children below the age of 10 exploited in the construction sector.
 About 60% of the recorded victims in the construction sector are over 30, against 30% in the rest of the dataset.
 In this aspect, the construction sector is similar to the agriculture sector and to the manufacturing sector.

-Marital status in and excluding the construction sector
+Marital status in and outside the construction sector

 The educational profile of victims trafficked into construction is unique compared to the rest of the dataset, as 38% have completed some form of technical training (vs. 24%).
 They are also more likely to have some secondary education.
 In this respect, they are similar to victims in the agriculture sector.